conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 ### SASL OAuthbearer mechanism

-Conduktor gateway support OAuth authentification by leveraging OAuthbearer sasl mechanism.
-For this section you will need a OpenID provider exposing public keys.
+Conduktor gateway support OAuth authentification by leveraging OAuthbearer SASL mechanism.
+For this type of connection you will need a OpenID provider exposing public keys.

+Configuration instructions are provided for Gateway and for the client.

-#### Configure gateway to support OAuthbearer with environemnt variables
+#### Configure Gateway to support OAuthbearer with environemnt variables

 ```yaml
 conduktor-gateway: